Reno Divorce Lawyer

 Complaint for Divorce

 A Complaint for Divorce begins with one party filing the necessary paperwork and being issued a Summons to serve upon the other party.
 The first hearing, or a Case Management Conference, is then set.
 At the Case Management Conference, the court will establish temporary orders regarding: assets, debts, child custody, child support and spousal support.
-Thereafter, if there are children involved, the court will send both parties to Mediation to form a “Parenting Plan.”
+Thereafter, if there are children involved, the court will send both parties to mediation to form a “Parenting Plan.”

 At the CMC, the court will set the second hearing date, called a Settlement Conference.
 The Settlement Conference is longer in duration than the CMC and is intended to settle all issues of the divorce, without the need to go to trial.
-At the SMC, the judge may caucus with each side individually with the goal to reach resolution.
+At the SMC, the judge may caucus with each side individually with the goal to reach a resolution.
 The SMC is an important part of the divorce process and should be participated in with good faith from both sides.
 If the parties fail to reach a settlement at the SMC, the court will set the divorce for trial.

 At trial, each party may testify, enter evidence, and make legal arguments with the assistance of counsel.
 At the conclusion of the trial, the judge will issue a final order regarding all contested issues.